stroiman/go-dom/README.md

 This helps keep the size of the dependencies down for client projects; keeping build times down for the TDD loop.

+It also provides the option of alternate implementations.
+E.g., for location services, the simple implementation can provide a single function to set the current location / accuracy.
+The advanced implementation can replay a GPX track.

 ### Building the code generator.